truenas/middleware/docs/userguide/truenas_introduction.rst

 * Chapter 2: ZFS Primer: many of the features in the TrueNAS® Storage Appliance rely on the ZFS file system.
 An overview is provided to familiarize the administrator with the terminology and features provided by ZFS.

-* Chapter 3: Accessing TrueNAS®: this chapter introduces the console, shows how to access the graphical administrative interface, and introduces the initial configuration wizard.
+* Chapter 3: Accessing TrueNAS®: this chapter introduces the console, shows how to access the graphical administrative interface.

-* Chapters 4-13: these chapters cover the configuration options which are available in the TrueNAS® graphical administrative interface.
+* Chapters 4-14: these chapters cover the configuration options which are available in the TrueNAS® graphical administrative interface.
 The chapter order reflects the order that the configuration options appear within the administrative interface's tree structure.
-Chapter 5 describes how to create users and groups.
-Chapter 6 describes the tasks that can be accomplished using the System Configuration section of the administrative interface.
+Chapter 4 describes how to create users and groups.
+Chapter 5 describes the tasks that can be accomplished using the System Configuration section of the administrative interface.
+Chapter 6 describes how to schedule regular administrative tasks.
 Chapter 7 demonstrates the various network configuration options.
-Chapter 8 deals with storage: how to manage storage volumes, snapshots, and replication.
-Chapter 9 provides examples for creating AFP, CIFS, and NFS shares.
-Chapter 10 describes how to configure and start/stop the built-in services.
-Chapter 11 provides an overview of the Reporting mechanism.
-Chapter 12 covers the remaining configuration options that appear below the interface's tree structure or which appear as icons in the upper right portion of the interface.
+Chapter 8 deals with managing storage.
+  Chapter 9 describes integration with various directory services.
+Chapter 10 provides examples for creating AFP, CIFS, NFS, WebDAV, and iSCSI shares.
+Chapter
+  11 describes how to configure, start, and stop the built-in services.
+Chapter 12 provides an overview of the Reporting mechanism.
+Chapter 13 introduces the configuration wizard, and chapter 14 covers the remaining configuration options.

-* Chapter 14: Upgrading TrueNAS®: this chapter demonstrates how to upgrade the TrueNAS® operating system to a newer version.
+* Chapter 15: Upgrading TrueNAS®: this chapter demonstrates how to upgrade the TrueNAS® operating system to a newer version.

-* Chapter 15: Using the FreeNAS® API: this chapter demonstrates how to use the FreeNAS® API to remotely control a TrueNAS® system.
+* Chapter 16: Using the FreeNAS® API: this chapter demonstrates how to use the FreeNAS® API to remotely control a TrueNAS® system.

 **Typographic Conventions**